Skip to main content

 “Overfishing is not the only threat to the world’s seafood supply.
 Some 90 per cent of fish residing in the ocean rely on coastal wetlands, mangrove swamps, or rivers as spawning areas.
 Well over half of the mangrove forests in tropical and subtropical countries have been lost.
 The disappearance of coastal wetlands in industrial countries is even greater.
 In Italy, whose coastal wetlands are the nurseries for many Mediterranean fisheries, the loss is a whopping 95 per cent. “

 As well as being important for maintaining biodiversity, wetlands also play a major role in filtering and maintaining groundwater tables.
 By absorbing excess water at times of rain, more remains in the soil for plants which in turn provide more food for animals and humans.
 Wetlands also minimise rapid run –off, thereby helping to prevent erosion and the risk of flooding.
+Theirs is also a slow release mechanism, keeping surrounding areas moist and green, even when the rain has long gone.

 The Threats